Member Country Activities for Mexico

-The Energy Regulatory Commission has granted permits for a total of 3,147 MW of wind power capacity.
-Currently, it is estimated that full implementation of technologically and economically feasible projects would lead to the construction of more than 12,000 MW of wind generation capacity.
+México is one of 24 countries in the world with more than 1,000 MW of installed wind power.
+In 2014, México added 634 MW of new wind power to the existing 1,917 MW installed, bringing the total to 2,551 MW.
+This wind energy comes from 1,200 turbines over 31 wind farms located in Oaxaca, Baja California, Chiapas, Jalisco, Tamaulipas, San Luis Potosí and Nuevo León regions.
 México’s largest wind energy resource is found in the Isthmus of Tehuantepec in the state of Oaxaca.
-Average annual wind speeds in this region range from 7 m/s to 10 m/s, measured at 30 meters above the ground.
+Average annual wind speeds in this region range from 7–10 m/s, measured at 30 m above the ground.
 It is estimated that more than 6,000 MW of wind power could be commercially tapped there.
-Using reliable and efficient wind turbines in this region could lead to annual capacity factors over 40%.
-The Mexican states of Baja California, Chiapas, and Tamaulipas, are emerging as the next wind energy deployment regions in México.
+Using reliable and efficient wind turbines in this region could lead to annual capacity factors around 40%.

 In December 2013, México’s Energy Reform legislation was enacted, and is still in the process of being fully implemented.
 México has a target of 35% of electricity from renewable energy by 2024, specifically with 9.5 GW of wind power by 2018.
 This legislation has encouraged installations in 2014 and will make for a strong 2015 as well.